List of Agents of S.H.I.E.L.D. characters: Nathaniel Malick

-Nathaniel Malick (portrayed by Joel Dabney Courtney in season three, Thomas E. Sullivan in season seven) is Gideon's brother, who he sacrificed to Hive.
+Nathaniel Malick (portrayed by Joel Dabney Courtney in season three, Thomas E. Sullivan in season seven) is Gideon's brother, whom he sacrificed to Hive.
 Hive later tapped into his memories and used them to get revenge on Gideon by killing Nathaniel's niece Stephanie.

 While traveling through time to stop the Chronicoms, the S.H.I.E.L.D. team encountered Nathaniel in the 1970s, who lived long after his death in the original timeline after the Chronicoms aligned themselves with his father Wilfred.
 Following an encounter with Daisy and seeing her use her powers, Nathaniel became inspired to work independently of Hydra before capturing her and transplanting her abilities to himself.
 By the 1980s, he refined his control over them and aligned himself with the Chronicom Sibyl.
 Once they get ahold of her Time Stream, Nathaniel gleaned knowledge of the future from it and used it to recruit like-minded individuals to sow chaos, such as a young John Garrett and the Inhuman Kora, as well as attempt to eliminate Fitz as he holds the key to foiling his plans.
 After losing patience however, he inadvertently ruins Sibyl's plan to find Fitz before taking Kora's powers following her betrayal and fighting Daisy, during which she detonates the Chronicoms' ships; killing Nathaniel in the process.